 2019 Pellegrino Young Scholars' Essay Prize

 An important new feature of the Annual Pellegrino Symposium, sponsored by the Pellegrino Center for Clinical Bioethics at Georgetown University, is the Pellegrino Young Scholars’ Prize.
-We invite graduate students, professional students, resident physicians, and post-doctoral fellows to submit essays addressing theoretical questions or ethical issues in “Patient-Centered Medicine,” in conversation with the work of Pellegrino.
-International entrants are welcome but must be fluent in English.
-The author of the winning essay will receive a $500 prize and will be invited to present the work in a 45-minute lecture at this year’s Annual Pellegrino Symposium to be held at Georgetown University on April 26, 2019.
+We invited graduate students, professional students, resident physicians, and post-doctoral fellows to submit essays addressing theoretical questions or ethical issues in “Patient-Centered Medicine,” in conversation with the work of Pellegrino.
+The author of the winning essay received a $500 prize and is invited to present the work in a 45-minute lecture at this year’s Annual Pellegrino Symposium to be held at Georgetown University on April 26, 2019.
 For additional information about the Seminar, visit our registration website.

 John Collins Harvey Lecture: Featured Speaker

 William P. and Hazel B. White Director, de Nicola Center for Ethics and Culture

 Professor of Law, Concurrent Professor of Political Science,